 As Indianapolis property owners, we know the value of a good night’s sleep.
 We work hard.
 Indianapolis isn’t the biggest city in America, but it’s a busy one, and it sure keeps our schedules full.
 That’s why sleep is precious.

-Bed bugs are more of a threat to our sleep and our health than we give them credit for, and we rarely give them a thought until we have a severe problem.
+Bed bugs in Indianapolis are more of a threat to our sleep and our health than we give them credit for, and we rarely give them a thought until we have a severe problem.
 But here’s a crazy idea; what if we got out in front of a potential bed bug problem before we wind up with long term sleep problems?

 Bed Bug Infestations